ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### March 29, 2022 (Day 85 L): Solidity: Mappings cannot be in-memory

+Unlike arrays and other types of variables, mappings cannot be in-memory

 #### March 28, 2022 (Day 84): ERC20 Approval Flow

 To transfer L2 coins (built on top of Ethereum), ERC20 standard was introduced.
 The standard works on Allowance concept  \